LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

 \subsubsection{InnoCube LeLaR Integration}

-Due to the the modular ADCS software design, integrating the LeLaR controller module into the existing software is straight forward.
-The controller module treats the control law implementation as an input-output black-box, as depicted in Figure~\ref{fig:adcs_software}.
-It accepts the current attitude, satellite body rates, and current sensor values, and outputs a control torque request to the actuators.
-Figure~\ref{fig:adcs_lelar_controller} schematically shows the LeLaR Controller Module implementation.
-Internally, the module is divided into two main components: the network inference engine and the network loader.
-The network inference engine runs the forward pass of the neural network given a set of input values (the observation vector) and produces a set of output values (the actuator actions).
-The inference is based on a bare-metal implementation of a fully connected, Multi-Layer Perceptron (MLP) neural network.
-Without special emphasis on code optimization, the inference engine can execute a full forward pass in approximately 38~ms, which is sufficiently fast considering the 1~Hz control loop frequency.

-The network loader allows changing the loaded network by reading network parameters from a file stored on the ADCS mainboard.
-A network parameter file contains information about the network layer structure as well as the set of weights and bias values which have been derived during training of the AI agent on ground.
+Due to the the modular ADCS software design, integrating the LeLaR controller module into the existing software was straightforward.
+The controller module treats the implementation as an input-output black box, accepting input data vectors (observations) and producing actuator torque requests (actions) as outputs.
+Internally, the LeLaR controller module is divided into two main components: the network inference engine and the network loader.
+The inference engine runs the forward pass of the neural network using the observation vector to generate actuator commands.
+The inference is based on a bare-metal implementation of the AI agent's policy networks.
+Without special emphasis on code optimization, the inference engine can execute a full forward pass in approximately 38~ms, which is sufficiently fast, considering the 1~Hz control loop frequency.
+The network loader allows changing the loaded network by reading network parameters from a file stored in the ADCS flash-storage.
+Each file contains the network architecture and the corresponding weights and biases obtained during training on ground.
 For the flight-agent, the fully trained and uncompressed network file resulted in a binary file of approximately 105~kB in size.
 Multiple network files can be stored on-board and loaded as needed using telecommands, allowing different trained networks to be evaluated efficiently during in-orbit experiments.